RunasSudo/pvr.python/README.md

 ## Developer notes

 * As the Python scripts are executed by the pvr.python addon, there is no direct access to the usual Kodi modules (`xbmc`, `xbmcgui` and so on).
 Access to a limited range of the Kodi functions available to the addon is provided through the `bridge` module (e.g. `bridge.XBMC_Log`).
 * The interface to the PVR API has been Python-ified.
-Multiple return values are used instead of pass-by-reference, Hungarian notation type prefixes are dropped, enums have their own namespace, and so on.
+Multiple return values are used instead of pass-by-reference, Hungarian notation type prefixes are dropped, enums have their own namespace, generators are used instead of callbacks, and so on.
 Camel case, however, has generally been retained.
 When in doubt, check the implementation in *client.cpp*, or the reference implementation.
 * This addon is currently in its infancy.
 The Python API is likely to undergo significant compatibility-breaking changes in future.
 The first nonzero component of the version code will be incremented to indicate a backwards-incompatible API change (e.g. 0.0.1.0 to 0.0.2.0; 0.1.4 to 0.2.0).
 * Error handling is currently not very robust.
 Like, at all.
 No, seriously, error handling was *literally* an afterthought.
 [Double-check your damn ~~pointers!~~types!](https://xkcd.com/371/) Pull requests would be much appreciated!

+### Implementation details

+* Python functions beginning with `_c` are called to convert the Python attributes or processes to their C equivalents.
+For example, `_cstartTime` converts the `startTime` datetime.datetime object to a C timestamp; `_cGetChannels` passes the results from the iterator-based `GetChannels` to the native callback-based C API.
+Ideally, it should not be necessary to override these functions: the Python-based interface (without the `_c`) should be sufficient.

 ## Licence